 - It is said that the origin of Columbus Day could be traced back to 1869, for celebrating the Italian-American heritage in San Francisco.
 Later on, during 1907 it has seen it was seen as being celebrated state-wide in Colorado.

 - The U.S started taking it as a holiday right from 1937.
-The date of the second Monday of every October was provided during 1971.
-There are a good number of myths and contradictory statements associated with Columbus Day.
+The date of the second Monday of October was provided during 1971.
+There are a good number of myths and contradictory statements associated with the day.
 Many have a different story to tell!

 Who was Christopher Columbus?